Abrhm-ma25/hr-retail-dashboard-EXCEL-PYTHON-POWERBI/README.md

 ## 🎯 Business Context

 In a multi-site retail organization, efficiently managing human capital is critical.
-Factors such as frequent absenteeism, overtime, unequal gender distribution, and high turnover can significantly affect performance, customer satisfaction, and profitability.
+Factors such as frequent absenteeism,  overtime, gender imbalance, and high turnover can negatively impact performance, customer satisfaction, and profitability.

 This dashboard supports **strategic HR decision-making** by providing insights on: